-This blueberry spirulina smoothie is healthy and naturally sweet.
-It's a delicious smoothie that turns blueish-purple from the spirulina powder and the blueberries.
+This blue spirulina smoothie is healthy and naturally sweet.
+It's a delicious smoothie that turns blueish-purple from the blue spirulina powder and the blueberries.
 This spirulina smoothie is packed with healthy nutrients and is gorgeous!

 If you're looking for a bright purple smoothie, this is it!
 A healthy spirulina smoothie that tastes amazing and is good for you!
 The fun color makes it the perfect smoothie for kids or adults (especially if your child's favorite color is purple).

-I love making healthy spirulina smoothies for myself.
-Whether I'm making a blue or green spirulina smoothie, I always feel so healthy and energetic after drinking one of these.
-This spirulina smoothie recipe is dairy-free, vegan, and delicious.
+I love making spirulina smoothies for myself.
+Whether I'm making a green or blue spirulina smoothie, I always feel so healthy and energetic after drinking one of these.
+This blueberry spirulina smoothie recipe is dairy-free, vegan, and delicious.

 - Blue spirulina powder